Helpful Tips for Putting Up Your Christmas Lights

 Measure The Area You Want to Decorate

 Trust me, if there is one thing I've learned over the years of putting lights up, it's to measure the area I want to decorate.
-I can't tell you how many times I have not gotten enough lights, and have had to go back and go through the huge crowd of holiday shoppers to get some more.
-If you measure your rooftop, lawn, bushes, etc, you'll not only have enough lights when it's time to go buy some, but, you will come up with some cool design ideas as you measure.
+You really don't to have to make several back and forth trips to the store.
+If you measure your rooftop, lawn, bushes, etc, you'll not only have enough lights when it's time to go buy some, but, you may come up with with a better design idea as you measure.

 Always Check Your Lights Before You Put Them Up